Sexual Identity And Mental Health: What Does It Mean To Be Bi-Curious?

 What is the difference between pansexual and bisexual?

 Pansexual people are attracted to a person regardless of their gender.
-Bisexual people are those that are attracted to the same gender and others outside of their gender.
+Bisexual people are those who are attracted to the same gender and others outside of their gender.
 The national bisexual help center, known as the Bisexual Resource Center, lists them under “the Bisexual+ umbrella.”

 What is bi-aromantic?